Image 1 of 2

 Common Name: Huajuapan Red Agave

 Agave kerchovei ‘Huajuapan Red’ is a compact, colorful agave selected for its narrow, arching leaves that develop rich red to burgundy margins under bright light and cool conditions.
-Native to southern Mexico through its parent species, this slow-growing agave forms tidy rosettes and is well suited for containers, rock gardens, and xeriscape landscapes.
+Native to southern Mexico through its parent species, this slow-growing agave forms tidy rosettes and is ideal for containers, rock gardens, and xeriscape landscapes.
 Mature plants typically reach 12–18 inches tall and wide.

 Care and Cultivation: